lisb/daab-workflow/SPEC.md

   ```
   Note:
   - At least one of `question` or `response` must be specified
-  - If both are specified, both conditions must match (OR condition)
+  - If both are specified, both conditions must match (AND condition)

 - `note_created`, `note_updated`, `note_deleted`: Triggered by note operations
   ```yaml